**PixelCNC v1.69b - User Guide**

 !!! : Canvas Z Size & Max Stipple Diameter

-The canvas Z-size must be deep enough to accommodate the requisite cutting depth for the maximum stipple diameter specified.
-For instance, a 90 degree V-bit produces a stipple with a diameter equal to twice the cutting depth.
-For a cutter as such, a toolpath that can cut a maximum stipple size of 0.25" the canvas must be at least 0.125" deep.
+The canvas Z-size must be deep enough to accommodate the necessary cutting depth to be able to produce stipples at the maximum diameter specified.
+For instance, a 90 degree V-bit produces a stipple with a diameter equal to twice the cutting depth, therefore cutting 0.25" stipples requires being able to cut 0.125" deep.

 ### Cutpath Options ###